QiJackson1/QiJackson1/README.md

 ### Selected Publications

 1. **Kaijie Qi**, Yunzhi Chen, Zhenguo Nie.
 Design and Cableless Close-Loop Control of a Separated-Structure Magnetic Actuator with Large Air Gap for Confined-Space Application. *IEEE Transactions on Mechatronics*.
 2. **Kaijie Qi**, Dai Li, Handing Xu, et al. Design and Development of a Five-Degree-of-Freedom Knee Joint Rehabilitation Robot with Multimode Signal Monitoring. *2024 International Conference on Intelligent Robotics and Applications (ICIRA)*.
-(Oral Presentation)
+(Oral)

 ---